 In addition to offering individual and business-sized carbon offsets, Native also sells 100% renewably-powered green energy credits.
+These energy credits are helping lower the overall greenhouse gas emissions needed.
 There’s also an integrated Carbon Tracking Software that businesses can use to comply with international GHG protocols.

 What sets COTAP apart from other carbon offset companies is their “dual mission.”
 COTAP isn’t only trying to alleviate the impact of climate change by preventing and sequestering carbon, they’re also trying to alleviate global poverty, particularly in developing nations where it’s needed the most.

 Unfortunately, when researching COTAP, you might come across some Google results for “COTAP Scam.”
 From what we can tell, this is in reference to an incident involving a different company altogether.
 Today, COTAP does a really good job of staying completely transparent.

 5. Carbon Offset Certificates – Verified Carbon Standard & the Gold Standard